djacobson/pybkup2usb/README.md

 > python3 bkup2usb.py stuff_to_backup -p MyID
 ```

-...and simply type ``python3 bkup2usb.py --help`` for help with parameters.
+Also, simply type ``python3 bkup2usb.py --help`` for help with parameters.

-Using in your application code is as simple as the following line of code (prefix is optional):
+Using in your application code is as simple as the following lines of code (prefix is optional):

 ```
 from pybkup2usb import bkup2usb